Terms of Engagement

 Who Will Provide the Legal Services >

 Customarily, each client of the firm has a principal attorney contact.
-Subject to the supervisory role of the principal attorney, your work or parts of it may be performed by other lawyers, paralegals or law clerks in the firm.
+Subject to the supervisory role of the principal attorney, a client's work or parts of it may be performed by other lawyers, paralegals or law clerks in the firm.
 Such delegation may be for the purpose of involving lawyers or paralegals with special expertise in a given area or for the purpose of providing services on the most efficient and timely basis.
-Whenever practicable, we will advise clients of the names of those attorneys and paralegals who work on your matters.
+Whenever practicable, we will advise clients of the names of those attorneys and paralegals who work on client matters.

 Fees for Services >